aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/using-aspose-words-for-sharepoint-in-a-workflow/making-a-report-via-workflow-activity/_index.md

 ﻿---
 title: Making a Report via Workflow Activity
-description: "This article walks you through creating a workflow for building a report with parameters."
+description: "This article walks you through creating a workflow for building a report with parameters while using Aspose.Words for SharePoint reports."
 type: docs
 weight: 30
 url: /sharepoint/making-a-report-via-workflow-activity/